fabio4520/bsale-fabio-fiestas/README.md

 ## DELETE

-Sames as before.

 ```plain
 method = 'delete'
 headers = {}
 endpoint = https://fakestoreapi.com/products/:idProduct
 ```

-To further explanation of the documentation, follow this link: http://fakestoreapi.com/docs Toast was added in order to verify the functionality of api requests.
+Toast was added in order to verify the functionality of api requests.

 # Run project in local